naeemalomari/-data-structures-and-algorithms/java/ChallengeFive/README.md

 # 5.Singly Linked List

-Singly linked lists contain nodes which have a data field as well as 'next' field, which points to the next node in line of nodes.
+Singly linked lists contain nodes which have a Stack.data field as well as 'next' field, which points to the next node in line of nodes.

 ## Challenge